 you can use to navigate through pages of results.
 The cursor is a random string that can be copied

 and sent with subsequent requests to navigate through pages of results.

 To access the API of CDP the requests must be authenticated.
 Users and services authenticate differently.

-Users authenticate by presenting a token obtained from the identity provider configured for the project.
+Users authenticate a request by presenting a token obtained from CDP by authenticating with the identity provider configured for the project.
 This enables users to authenticate using their existing identity that are managed by the user´s organization.